Avondale, Maryland: History

 The settlement of Avondale began in the late 1930s as a small residential subdivision at the intersection of Eastern Avenue and Queens Chapel Road.

 In the 1930s, area development spread west from Hyattsville, Mount Rainier, and Brentwood.
 Developers of the Avondale neighborhood promoted the area's very close proximity to Washington D.C. as well as its already established utility supplies.

 Construction of the Avondale Grove subdivision began in 1939.
 By 1942, the community contained approximately 100 structures located along eight streets on a wedge-shaped tract.
 At the southwest tip of the subdivision, Carson Circle, the community's entryway, forms a quarter-circle between the Avondale boundary streets of Queens Chapel Road and LaSalle Road.
 The interior roads of the subdivision radiate northward from Carson Circle.
 Along these streets are houses constructed in the 1940s and 1950s and included within subdivisions named Avondale Terrace and North Avondale.

 In the 1960s, the Avondale area along Queens Chapel Road was developed.
 Three high-density apartment complexes were constructed on Queens Chapel Road, Kings Park Plaza, Queens Park Plaza, and Avondale Overlook.
 The other apartment complexes in Avondale, such as La Salle Park, Avondale Park, and Manor Apartments, were developed shortly after.

-The Washington Metropolitan Area Green Line train tracks have gone through the community of Avondale when traveling between the West Hyattsville and Fort Totten Metro Stations, ever since the West Hyattsville Metro Station opened in December, 1993.
 The Washington Metropolitan Area Transit Agency (WMATA) originally had a plan to construct the "Chillum" Metro Station on Chillum Road in Avondale in 1955.
 WMATA scrapped that plan in 1978 due to strong opposition from many residents living in the Avondale Chillum neighborhoods and in the Kirkwood Apartments in Hyattsville.
 They did not want their houses, apartment complexes, neighborhood parks, playgrounds, trails, and schools to be displaced or significantly disrupted.
 Prince George's County and many environmentalists also opposed the plan because it would have significantly disrupted a lot of park land and many native plant and animal species living in those parks.

-In 1985, WMATA decided that it would be much better instead to have the Metro Station located at the former site of the former drive-in theater site and Palmer Ford Warehouse in Hyattsville.
-As a result of this decision, WMATA decided to name the station "West Hyattsville".
-The plan also relocated WMATA's Green Line tracks east of the Chillum Community Park, to the site of the Chillum Road Shopping Center, located right behind the Kings Park Plaza, Queens Park Plaza, and Avondale Overlook Apartments.
-The Green Line train tracks would basically operate above ground through much of Avondale via a right-curved alignment and then enter an underground tunnel below the small park located on La Salle Road in Avondale and remain in the tunnel for the remaining distance to the Fort Totten Metro Station.